MarquisPierre/mmp200/week1/html-intro.md

 ---
 What is the difference between HTML elements and tags?

-<code><p></code> is a tag and </p> is a tag too.
+      <p> is a tag and </p> is a tag too.
 The first is a start tag and the second is an end tag.
 On the other hand, the following line is an element:

 <p>This is a great day</p>